-(1) Qualifications.
+- (1) Qualifications.
 Only attorneys who are currently admitted to practice in the highest court of a state, territory, or the District of Columbia, and who appear to the Court to be of good moral and professional character may be admitted as members of the bar of this Court.
 Admission will be based (to the extent applicable) upon standards contained in the Rules of Professional Conduct as adopted by the Supreme Court of Tennessee.
-However, this Court will not be bound by any decision of the Tennessee courts, the Board of Professional Responsibility, or the committee, regarding an applicant for admission or reinstatement before this Court.

-(2) Application.
-Each applicant shall submit to the Clerk an executed copy of the application approved by the Court and furnished by the Clerk containing the applicant's personal statement and the statement of two sponsors endorsing the correctness of the applicant's statement, stating that the applicant possesses all the qualifications required for admission and affirming that the applicant is of good moral and professional character.
+However, this Court will not be bound by any decision of the Tennessee courts, the Board of Professional Responsibility, or the committee, regarding an applicant for admission or reinstatement before this Court. - (2) Application.
+Each applicant shall submit to the Clerk an executed copy of the application approved by the Court and furnished by the Clerk containing the applicant's personal statement; the statement of two sponsors endorsing the correctness of the applicant's statement, stating that the applicant possesses all the qualifications required for admission and affirming that the applicant is of good moral and professional character; and an executed oath.
 The sponsors must be members of the bar of this Court and must personally know, but not be related to, the applicant.
-Each applicant shall pay a nonrefundable application fee to the Clerk.

-(3) Processing of Applications.
+Each applicant shall pay a nonrefundable application fee of \$50.00 in addition to the fee set by the Judicial Conference of the United States within thirty days of the request for payment.
+Failure to pay the fee will result in summary denial of the application. - (3) Processing of Applications.
 All applications for admission to practice in this Court shall be transmitted by the Clerk to a Standing Committee on Admissions, which shall be composed of members of the Tennessee bar, although not necessarily members from a local bar association.
-The committee shall review the qualifications of the applicants and make a recommendation to the Court as to whether the applicant should be granted admission to practice before this Court.

-(A) Admission Recommended.
+The committee shall review the qualifications of the applicants and make a recommendation to the Court as to whether the applicant should be granted admission to practice before this Court. - (A) Admission Recommended.
 Unless otherwise ordered by the Court, applicants recommended for admission by the Committee shall be admitted on motion of a member of the federal bar in open court or in chambers.
 The Clerk will provide a successful applicant with a certificate of admission.